New year, new you. The change of calendar from December to January is the ideal time to take a step back, re-energise, and start life and work afresh.

 So don’t listen to that voice in your head urging you to drive through to the end of December and “get ahead”.
 Take advantage of this being one time of the year when you can down tools, switch off all your devices, and act as if the internet had never been invented.

 Remember, you won’t get a second chance for another 12 months!

 2. Get everything important out of the way

 Switching off your computer is one part of it, but another is having the peace of mind that you’ve got all the important tasks out of the way.
-Otherwise, you're never going to properly relax, which is the whole point of the exercise.
+Otherwise, you're never going to relax properly, which is the whole point of the exercise.

 You’ll also, of course, need to sort out your accounts, particularly with your tax return looming at the end of January.
-In fact, many of us spend more time on this in December than our actual design work.
+Many of us spend more time on this in December than our actual design work.
 Which is why we recommend freelancers use Coconut, a service that takes care of all your accounting and banking in one app.

-Specifically designed for freelancers, self-employed people and small business owners, Coconut is an intuitive one-stop shop that makes staying on top of your accounts and taxes a real breeze.
+Specially designed for freelancers, self-employed people and small business owners, Coconut is an intuitive one-stop-shop that makes staying on top of your accounts and taxes a real breeze.

 3. Remove all distractions